LK4D4/lk4d4.darth.io/content/posts/timers.md

 is just a [Heap data structure](https://en.wikipedia.org/wiki/Heap_(data_structure)).
 Heap is very useful when you want to repeatedly find extremum (minimum or maximum) among some elements.
 In our case extremum is a timer with closest `when` to the current time.
 Very convenient, isn't it?
+[siftupTimer](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L238)
-For maintaining heap properties functions [siftupTimer](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L238) and [siftdownTimer](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L255) are used.
+and [siftdownTimer](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L255)
+functions  are used for maintaining heap properties.
-But data structures doesn't work on their own; something should use them.
+But data structures don't work on their own; something should use them.
 In our case it's just one goroutine with function [timerproc](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L154).
 It's spawned on